 - Addressing prescription drug and opioid abuse

-State Target Response Opioid Grant (STR)
+State Opioid Response Opioid Grant (SOR)

 - Become a Naloxone-Ready community by increasing access to Naloxone throughout Richland County

 - Reduce access to prescription opioids

 Drug Free Communities Grant (DFC)